xstread/xstread.github.io/content/about/about.md

 ## My Skills & Interests:
 - Beginner in C programming
-- Want to Rust and Golang
+- Want to Learn Rust and Golang
 - Interested in systems programming
 - Passionate about optimization and performance